-Blueland’s all-purpose and bathroom cleaners both work well for basic cleaning, but I don’t think either are great for heavily filthy stuff – more like maintenance cleaners.
+Blueland’s all-purpose and bathroom cleaners both work well for basic, maintenance cleaning, but I don’t think either are great for heavily filthy stuff.
 More importantly, as I mentioned above, one of my Blueland bottled broke after very little use, which means I won’t recommend these until they change the design (which I really hope they do).

 I prefer the Cleancult option for this one.
 Their all-purpose cleaner seems to be a more heavy-duty cleaning spray.
 It works great and leaves a natural smell I actually want in my kitchen.

 UPDATE: I only wish I’d waited to order it NOW, because they just released new scents and larger refills that cost less and give you more product for the amount of packaging.
 It’s a new formula that’s designed to be less streaky, too.
 (The only place I had noticed streaks before was on a glass stove top – definitely not a deal breaker, as it was comparable to any other cleaner – so I’ll be interested to see if the new formula improves that.)

 Only Blueland makes a refillable window cleaner.
 It works really well, doesn’t leave streaks, and the refills are way cheaper than buying bottles of Windex!
 They’re the only company I’ve found that makes refill tablets in compostable, paper packaging – not a plastic envelope.

 I’ll keep ordering the refills, but since one of my Blueland bottles broke, I recommend just using them in a bottle you have at home.
 (Just make sure you use the right amount of water for the tablet.)

 Laundry: Cleancult vs Blueland, Dropps & TruEarth